OpenSourceEconomics/epp_topics/src/epp_topics/plotting/goals_workflow/screencast/slides.md

 # Workflow

-- Think: What question should the plot answer?
+1. Think: What question should the plot answer?
+What type of information should it convey?
-- Sketch the plot on paper
+1. Sketch the plot on paper
-- Find a similar plot in the documentation of your plotting library
+1. Find a similar plot in the documentation of your plotting library
-- Make a quick plot to see if your ideas work
+1. Make a quick plot to see if your ideas work
-- Make it pretty
+1. Make it pretty
-- Make sure the plot is self-explanatory (ask someone else)
+1. Make sure the plot is self-explanatory (ask someone else)

----

-# Example

-- How does life expectancy develop ...
-  - ... over time since 1950?
-  - ... in different countries (Americas, Europe)?
-- Start by thinking about type of plot